-Good outreach is the only way to build worthwhile links…links that come from people, not websites.
+Good digital outreach is the only way to build worthwhile links…links that come from people, not websites.
 In order to secure these links, you must be able to effectively communicate with people.
 Outreach sets the table for your campaigns and nothing gets accomplished without effective outreach.
 Regardless of how many link building tactics you implement, outreach will be involved at some point, and often the one thing that makes a difference between securing links and squandering opportunities is outreach.

 Experiment with Verticals